RobelGebre/CognitionPredictionWithPlasma/README.md

 ## Introduction

-This repository contains a comprehensive machine learning pipeline developed for training regression models, evaluating feature importance, and generating SHAP (SHapley Additive exPlanations) plots for model interpretation.
-The pipeline was utilized in [*Your Paper Title*](link_to_paper) to analyze and interpret complex datasets effectively.
+This repository contains the mlearning pipeline developed for comparing the perforamnce of plasma biomarkers to predict long-term cognitive outcomes comapred to other biomakrers and risk factors.
+The pipeline was utilized in [*Accepted*](link_to_paper) to analyze and interpret complex datasets effectively.

 The pipeline leverages **AutoGluon** for model training, **SHAP** for interpretability, and additional custom scripts for data preprocessing and visualization.
-It is designed to be modular, allowing for easy customization and extension based on specific research needs.

 ## Features